-The membership of the Society comprises Honorary Fellows, Fellows, Members, Students, Senior Fellows and Members, and Sustaining Fellows and Members.
+The membership of the Society comprises Honorary Fellows, Fellows, Members, Early Career, Students, Senior Fellows and Members, and Sustaining Fellows and Members.
 All members are eligible to participate in Society affairs.

 * Members are individuals interested in mineralogy, crystallography, geochemistry, petrology, or allied sciences who file the application and pay dues.

 * Early Career Members are individuals interested in mineralogy, crystallography, geochemistry, petrology, or allied sciences who are up to 3 years beyond being student, file the application, and pay reduced dues.

 * Student members are individuals interested in mineralogy, crystallography, geochemistry, petrology, or related sciences, filed an application, have paid dues, and who are certified as bona fide students for the current year by a faculty member of the school of their enrollment.
 They enjoy all privileges of membership except that they are ineligible to hold Society office.